This trip was hosted by Visit Roseville.

 The Local Favorites

-Since this was my first time to the fair, we had the local Visit Roseville crew recommend their favorite food.
+Since this was my first time to the fair, we had the local Visit Roseville crew recommend what to eat at the Minnesota State Fair.
 These were their suggestions which I took very seriously:

 - Cheese Curds but must be from the Food Building and a Pronto Pup